D.O.B. 12 Jul 1971

-After 22 years of trying, Rod Lawler won a professional tournament for the first time at UKPTC3 in 2012.
+After 22 years of trying, Lawler won a professional tournament for the first time at UKPTC3 in 2012.
 He beat the likes of Stuart Bingham and Stephen Lee to reach the final in Gloucester then saw off Marco Fu 4-2 in the final to take the trophy.

 Lawler dropped off the main tour at the end of the 2011/12 season, but bounced straight back by coming through Q School in May 2012.
 He kept his long stint on the tour going by beating Joe Delaney 4-0 in the last round of the third and final event.

 "If I had dropped off the tour I would have had to get a real job!
-Even now I will have to look for part time work.
 I'm under no illusions about my place in the game as it is much tougher than it has ever been before.
-But I still really enjoy the competitive side of it which is why I want to keep playing."
+But I still really enjoy the competitive side of it which is why I want to keep playing," he said.

 Lawler reached the final of the International Open in 1996, beating Stephen Hendry 5-2 in the second round and winning six matches in all before John Higgins ended his title dream with a 9-3 victory.